CoraCote/VC-Mapper/README.md

-# VC-Mapper - FDOT City Data Explorer
+# FDOT City Data Explorer

-A Streamlit application for exploring city boundary data from the Florida Department of Transportation (FDOT) GIS API.
+A simple Streamlit application for exploring city boundary data from the Florida Department of Transportation (FDOT) GIS API.

 ## Features